Ishwar Chandra Gupta: Literary style

+Poetry book : Probodh Provakor, Hit Provakor, Monikrishno sompadito etc.

 Political views

 In his early days he was a conservative, opposing the Young Bengal movement as well as disapproving of widow remarriage.
 His views on widow remarriage put him at odds with Ishwar Chandra Vidyasagar.
 He was one of the earliest advocates of a Hindu view of Indian society.
 Later in his life, his views began to change and he championed the cause for the remarriage of virgin widows and women's education.